 However, one of those questions and answers may provide a clue.
 Namely, Question # 192 asks: “Which are the chief spiritual works of mercy?”
 The answers: to instruct the ignorant, to comfort the sorrowful, to bear wrongs patiently, to forgive all injuries, to pray for the living and the dead.

 Among these seven spiritual works of mercy is: “To counsel the doubtful.”
-We are to give our concern and love, and to work with those who need help or encouragement with their faith, to support those who have misgivings about religion, and the overall unsettled state or lack of trust today.
+We are to work with those who need help or encouragement with their faith, to support those who have misgivings about religion, and the overall unsettled state or lack of trust today.
 So it’s a community effort to bring people along, despite misgivings, and see something in us, in our love and in our service that speaks to the person of Christ himself.

 Pope Francis writes: “Dear Brothers and Sisters, I have often thought about how the Church might make clear a witness to mercy.
 It’s a journey that begins with a spiritual conversion.
 Be merciful, just like your Father is merciful.”